Alessandro Florenzi: Style of play

-Florenzi is a tenacious, tactically intelligent and well-rounded player who is extremely versatile.
-Although initially he was usually deployed as a central midfielder, in the "mezzala" role, he is a box-to-box player capable of playing anywhere in midfield, and he has recently also been deployed as a winger, and even as an attacking full-back or wing-back on either flank throughout his career, although he favours the right side.
-Florenzi is a quick, energetic and hard-working player who is effective at aiding his team both offensively and defensively due to his pace and stamina; when used in more offensive midfield roles, he has also demonstrated an aptitude for making offensive runs.
-He is gifted with good technical skills, distribution, and crossing ability, and despite his small stature, he is effective in the air; he is also a good striker of the ball, and an accurate set-piece taker.
-Florenzi has cited Cesc Fàbregas as his role model.
+Florenzi was a tenacious, tactically intelligent and well-rounded player who was highly versatile.
+Although initially he was usually deployed as a central midfielder, in the "mezzala" role, he is a box-to-box player capable of playing anywhere in midfield, and he had also been deployed as a winger, and even as an attacking full-back or wing-back on either flank throughout his career, although he favoured the right side.
+Florenzi was a quick, energetic and hard-working player who was effective at aiding his team both offensively and defensively due to his pace and stamina; when used in more offensive midfield roles, he had also demonstrated an aptitude for making offensive runs.
+He was gifted with good technical skills, distribution, and crossing ability, and despite his small stature, he was effective in the air; he was also a good striker of the ball, and an accurate set-piece taker.
+Florenzi has cited former midfielder Cesc Fàbregas as his role model.